apache/trafficcontrol/cache-config/testing/README.md

 # Directory layout

-  - trafficcontrol/traffic_ops_ort/testing/docker:  has all the
+  - trafficcontrol/cache-config/testing/docker:  has all the
     necessary files for running the test Docker containers.
-  - trafficcontrol/traffic_ops_ort/testing/ort-tests:  this directory.
+  - trafficcontrol/cache-config/testing/ort-tests:  this directory.
     contains all the go files used to run the ORT tests.

 # Setup.

-  1. Build the Traffic Ops and Traffic Ops ORT RPM's on the branch that you wish to test.
+  1. Build the Traffic Ops and Cache Config RPM's on the branch that you wish to test.
 See the top level 'build' directory for building instructions.
   2. Copy the Traffic Ops RPM from the 'dist' directory to docker/traffic_ops/, no renaming is required.
   3. Copy the Traffic Ops ORT rpm from the 'dist' directory to docker/ort_test/, no renaming is required.
   4. You may copy an Apache Trafficserver RPM to the docker/yumserver/test-rpms directory or you can run:

-      **docker-compose -f docker-compose-ats.yml run trafficserver_build**
+      **docker-compose -f docker-compose-ats-build.yml run trafficserver_build**

       to build an rpm which is copied to docker/yumserver/test-rpms.

-  5. The container Docker files have the usernames and passwords used in the various containers ie, postgresql db, traffic_ops, and traffic_ops_ort.
+  5. The container Docker files have the usernames and passwords used in the various containers ie, postgresql db, traffic_ops, and cache-config.
 The usernames and passwords passed to the 't3c' executable in in the ort-tests/conf/docker-edge-cache.conf file.
 Make sure that the usernames/passwords in the Docker files match those in the t3c configuration file.